 Welcome!

-I am a FRQSC postdoctoral researcher at the Centre d’études et de recherches internationales (CÉRIUM) at Université de Montréal, and the Refugee Studies Center (RSC), University of Oxford.
+I am an SSHRC postdoctoral research fellow at the Centre d’études et de recherches internationales (CÉRIUM) at Université de Montréal.
 I am also a research fellow with the McGill Refugee Research Group at McGill University.

 I earned my Ph.D. in Political Science with Gender Studies Specialization at McGill University in 2025.

-My work has been supported by Fonds de recherche du Québec (FRQSC), MITACS Globalink, Forced Migration and Refugee Studies: Networking and Knowledge Transfer (FFVT), American Political Science Association (APSA), European International Studies Association (EISA), Project on Middle East Political Science (POMEPS) among others.
+My work has been supported by Social Sciences and Humanities Research Council (SSHRC), Fonds de recherche du Québec (FRQSC), MITACS Globalink, Forced Migration and Refugee Studies: Networking and Knowledge Transfer (FFVT), American Political Science Association (APSA), European International Studies Association (EISA) among others.

 I have held visiting positions at the Refugee Studies Centre in the Department of International Development at the University of Oxford and the Institute for Migration Research and Intercultural Studies at Osnabrück University.